mate-academy/terraform_task_3_provisioners_and_datasources/README.md

-# Creating an Azure Virtual Machine with Nginx web server
+# Creating an Azure Virtual Machine With Nginx Web Server

 This task involves defining additional resources, using provisioners to install software and configure the VM, and utilizing Terraform datasources.